Officers help rescue woman from bridge along Route 83

 Oak Brook police and firefighters responded around 4:40 a.m. to a report of a woman hanging over a bridge along Route 83 near 31st Street.
 Police said she threatened to take her own life.

 Critical Incident Trained officers were called to the scene and established a rapport with the woman.
-Hinsdale police shut down eastbound Route 83 at 31st.
+Hinsdale police shut down northbound Route 83 at 31st.

 CIT officers spoke with the woman for more than an hour.
 She eventually came away from the railing willingly, back to safety, with help from Oak Brook police.